INSIDE: A video on how to connect God and children in a natural way!

 So much of creation is happy and good.

 Even the rocks would sing if they could!

 You can find “The World is Awake” on Amazon or at your local library.

 If you are looking for more great Christian picture books, my own Christian picture books are available now!

 In the first book, Quinn’s father gives her a special present to show her that her heavenly Father is always there and will never leave her—no matter what.

-Click here to join the list of parents waiting for Quinn’s Promise Rock to release!
+Click here to get the FREE teacher’s guide for Quinn’s Promise Rock!